ffquindala/Linde-EMEA-Sales-Analytics-Dashboard/README.md

 # Project Overview

-inde EMEA Sales Analytics Dashboard is an end-to-end Business Intelligence project developed from a real interview case study.
+Linde EMEA Sales Analytics Dashboard is an end-to-end Business Intelligence project developed from a real interview case study.
 Using over 224,000 transactional sales records, the project demonstrates how raw operational data can be transformed into executive-level insights through data modeling, DAX, and interactive Power BI dashboards.
 The analysis focuses on sales performance, customer behavior, product demand, channel effectiveness, and customer retention, concluding with data-driven business recommendations for executive stakeholders.

 # Business Problem